ststefa/terrasplunk/README.md

   - `terraform plan`
   - `terraform apply`

 Don't break stuff on the production tenant!
 Feel free to break everything on the test tenant.
-I.e.do not just yet create the terraform production workspace until you know what you're doing.
+I.e. do not just yet create the terraform production workspace until you know what you're doing.
 As long as you stick with the default terraform workspace you can only break things on the test tenant.
 This is fine.

-As an additional security net you should use different credentials on the test and prod tenant.
-This will safe you from accidentally using the wrong workspace / wrong tenant.

 ## Operating

 This project contains a central operator-friendly shell script `bin/tspl_terraform.sh`.
-The script is meant to make it easier to perform certain terraform operations by offering a uniform invocation mechanism.
+The script is meant to make it easier to perform common terraform operations by offering a uniform invocation mechanism.
 For the most part it is just a simple shell wrapper around more complex procedures.
-For the technically curious it might serve as an entrypoint to traverse and understand typical activities.
+For the technically curious it might serve as an entrypoint to understand how typical activities are implemented.
 Try `bin/tspl_terraform.sh -h` to get started.

-You might want to symlink this script from your clone to your personal `~/bin` directory so that by default it will be in your `$PATH`.
-All splunk repositories follow this approach.
+You might want to symlink this script from your git clone to your personal `~/bin` directory so that by default it will be in your `$PATH`.
+All our splunk git repositories follow this approach.
 If you also follow the convention to symlink the various `bin/tspl_<something>.sh` scripts to your `~/bin` directory then most splunk operating activities can start by simply typing `tspl<tab><tab>` and then using the online help.

 ### Operating activities